FOGO - Food Organics Green Organics

 I live in Bungendore, Braidwood or Captains Flat and already have a kitchen caddy – what can I do with it?

 We encourage you to find a way to reuse the caddy.
 You can use it as a second caddy while one is being washed or they make a great peg basket or plastic bag container.

 Who will receive a FOGO service?

-FOGO will be rolled out to properties who already have their own individual 3-bin system (waste to landfill red lid bin, recycling yellow lid bin, green organics green lid bin).
+FOGO has been rolled out to properties who already have their own individual 3-bin system (waste to landfill red lid bin, recycling yellow lid bin, green organics green lid bin).